marccasals98/Super-Resolution/README.md

 We add some modifications:

-- Because we are trainning colour images we need 3 channels in the input (except in the MNIST).
+- Because we are training colour images we need 3 channels in the input (except in the MNIST).
 - We use the Adam optimizer instead of the SGD (Stochastic Gradient Descent).
-- In flickr x4 we add some network complexity by turning the m=4 into m=7.
+- In Flickr x4 we add some network complexity by turning the m=4 into m=7.